carpentries-incubator/python-packaging-publishing/_episodes/03-packaging-installing.md

 ## Python Modules

 A module is a piece of code that serves a specific purpose.
-In python, a module is written in a `.py` file and the name of the file is name of the module.
+In python, a module is written in a `.py` file.
+The name of the file is name of the module.
 A module can contain classes, functions, or a combination of both.
-Modules can also define variables for use, for example, `numpy` defines the value of pi (`numpy.pi`).
+Modules can also define variables for use, for example, [numpy](https://numpy.org/) defines the value of pi with `numpy.pi`.

 If a `.py` file is on the path, we can import functions from it to our current file.
-Open up Python, import sys and print the path.
+Open up Python, import `sys` and print the path.

 ~~~
 import sys